17cupsofcoffee/LiveTagger/README.md

 To download LiveTagger, go to the [releases page](https://github.com/17cupsofcoffee/LiveTagger/releases) and download the .zip file for your platform.
 Extract this into a location that is on your system `PATH`.

-Alternatively, if you want to build from source, clone this repo and run `dotnet publish src`.
+Alternatively, if you want to build from source, clone this repo and run `cargo build`.

 ## Usage